DevOps-Suren/PythonPractice/README.md

 # PythonPractice
-This repository shall be used to practice python programs
+This repository shall be used to practice python programs.
+This is the first change